-By the middle of the Lenten season, six of the most distinguished Court officials, the Protospathar 2 James, Papias.
-Strategius, and the chamberlains Theophanes, Leo, and Thomas, were denounced and imprisoned as actual venerators of images.3 At the same time they found two sacred images in the bed of the young Empress, Irene.
+By the middle of the Lenten season, six of the most distinguished Court officials, the Protospathar 2 James, Papias, Strategius, and the chamberlains Theophanes, Leo, and Thomas, were denounced and imprisoned as actual venerators of images.3 At the same time they found two sacred images in the bed of the young Empress, Irene.
 According to Cedrenus, the courtiers just mentioned had hidden them in the notion that no search would be made there; but undoubtedly this was betrayed, and was made use of by the iconoclasts in order to the overthrow of the Empress.
 Although Irene protested that she had not known the least of the hidden images, yet Leo made the bitterest reproaches against her, that she had broken the oath which she made to his father. and sent her into exile.
 Those Court officials, however, were publicly shorn and flogged, then led in disgrace through the city, and cast into the prison of the Prætorium, where one of them died.
 All the others became monks, when, after Leo's death, they again obtained liberty.4 And this happened soon, for the Emperor Leo IV. died on September 8 of the same year, 780.
-Theophanes, and those who follow him, relate that the Emperor, from his great fondness for precious stones, had taken a crown belonging to the principal church which the Emperor Maurice had founded, and set it on his own head and retained it for himself.
-He says that this crown was set with beautiful carbuncles, and that now, as a punishment, he had got similar red ulcers on his head, and
+Theophanes, and those who follow him. relate that the Emperor, from his great fondness for precious stones, had taken a crown belonging to the principal church which the Emperor Maurice had founded, and set it on his own head and retained it for himself.
+He says that this crown was set with beautiful carbuncles, and that now, as a punishment, he had got similar red ulcers on his head, and had died of them.
+Some recent historians have, without any original authority, wanted to accuse the friend of the images, Irene, of poisoning her own husband, but even Walch (S. 501) and Schlosser (S. 259) declare themselves against the accusation.

-&lt;sup>1 Theophanes, l.c. pp. 701, 708.
-[Chief of the guards.]
+1 Theophanes, l.c. pp. 701, 708.
+2 [Chief of the guards.]

-&lt;sup>3 Schlosser ('.c.
+3 Schlosser (l.c.
 S. 257) quite erroneously makes these Court officials to be Court chaplains.